p13tarunkk/p13tarunkk.github.io/_posts/2022-03-19-product-goal- metrics.md

 ACQUISITION OR REACH - User Traffic or hits ( direct, organic, referral, promotional ) , Bounce rates

-ADOPTION - Install/downloads, Unique Users, Signups, # Sessions/DAC,
+ADOPTION - Install/downloads, Unique Users, Sign ups, # Sessions/DAC,
 %age of new users

 ACTIVATION  - No. of groups, no of groups/users, Bookings/user,